What Happens If I Don’t Use My Credit Card? Credit Card Inactivity Explained

 Figure out a system to keep track of your credit cards, one that works for you.
 Staying organized can help prevent any nasty surprises in the future, when you attempt to use a card only to find it was cancelled a year ago.

 For cards with annual fees, you should be sure that you’re getting a good value from them relative to the cost.
 You can do this through the rewards you earn from making purchases, or through introductory bonuses.
-For some cards, the benefits you get can go a long way towards offsetting the fee, and can even provide a positive value beyond that.
+For some of the best credit cards, the benefits you get can go a long way towards offsetting the fee, and can even provide a positive value beyond that.

 Or, you may need to apply for cards with annual fees because your credit isn’t good enough for no-fee cards.
 If that’s your situation, be sure to look into your options and choose your card carefully.